RasaHQ/rasa/docs/docker_walkthrough.rst

     # Docker version 18.06.1-ce, build e68fc7a
     # docker-compose version 1.22.0, build f46880f

-If your output is not similar to the one above, please install Docker.
+If Docker is installed on your machine, the command above will print the versions of docker and docker-compose.
+If not - please install Docker.
 See `this instruction page <https://docs.docker.com/install/>`_ for the instructions.